Top 50 Best Deck Skirting Ideas – Elevated Backyard Designs

 Because stone and brick siding lacks natural ventilation gaps, your deck design must include strategically-placed vents.
 These will ensure proper airflow to prevent moisture problems in the area beneath your deck boards.
 Experiment with ways to include masonry in your deck skirting ideas list.
 For instance, combine skirting materials by securing wooden lattice to brick or stone columns.

-Deck Skirting FAQs
+Deck Skirting FAQ

 Left unstained, pressure-treated wood will begin to turn gray within three to six months.
 Many homeowners wonder how to rush the weathering process to obtain this attractive gray finish sooner.
 Or, they may want the new deck skirting to match the rest of the wood deck.